ThomasHaraldMueller/Hypersonic_Simulation_GHAME/README.md

 This Simulink model reproduces the original formulation.
 Simulation results have been cross-verified against the reference C++ implementation to ensure consistency and correctness.

+The code has been tested and verified to run in MATLAB versions down to **MATLAB R2018b**.

 ## Overview